Holdrege White Sox: History

+1903: Central Nebraska League

 Holdrege, Nebraska first fielded a minor league team in 1903, when the Holdrege team became members of the 1903 Central Nebraska League, an Independent level five–team league that folded after one season.

 The last known standings were published on July 24, 1903, shortly before the Minden and Giltner teams disbanded.
 The Red Cloud Indians and McCook would disband shortly thereafter, leaving only Holdrege remaining.
 Holdrege then played the remainder of the 1903 season as a traveling team.
 The last known standings had the Holdrege Silver Aces in first place with a 19–7 record, tied with McCook, who had an identical record.

+1956–1959: Holdrege White Sox

 Decades later, the Holdrege "White Sox" resumed minor league play in Holdrege.
 The White Sox played four seasons as members of the Class D level Nebraska State League, from 1956 to 1959, as an affiliate of the Chicago White Sox.

+On opening day in 1956, fans came to the Hotel Dale in Holdrege to see Carl Hubbell, who was a participant in opening day festivities at Fairgrounds Park.

+Holdrege had a tradition of Saturday night being "shopping night" in the business district.
+As a result, Holdrege played Saturday games during the afternoon, as the city's electrical system could not support lights in both the business district and the ballpark being on at the same time.

 Holdrege finished the 1956 season with a 33–30 record to place sixth and last in the Nebraska State League standings.
 The White Sox finished in third place in 1957 with a record of 33–23.

 In 1958, Holdrege finished in last place with a record of 29–34 to place sixth.
 In their final season of play, Holdrege placed second with a 39–23 record.
 There were no Nebraska State League playoffs in the seasons that Holdrege played.

-On opening day in 1956, fans came to the Hotel Dale in Holdrege to see Carl Hubbell, who was a participant in opening day festivities at Fairgrounds Park.

-Holdrege had a tradition of Saturday night being "shopping night" in the business district.
-As a result, Holdrege played Saturday games during the afternoon, as the city's electrical system could not support lights in both the business district and the ballpark being on at the same time.

 The Nebraska State League permanently folded after the 1959 season.
 Holdrege, along with the 1959 league members Hastings Giants, Grand Island Athletics, Kearney Yankees, McCook Braves and North Platte Indians also permanently folded their franchises.